Challenges of Climate Change

 Albert Bates, the Director of the Ecovillage Training Center at The Farm in Tennessee and Author of Biochar Solution, tells the story in this blog post of how people already are creating “Carbon-Negative Communities” by sequestering carbon through green building and the use of biochar.
 For an intriguing article on why anyone interested in reversing climate change should read Biochar Solution click here.

-Reforistation & Environmental Restoration
+Reforestation & Environmental Restoration

 A personal forest Albert Bates looks at what it would take to sequester all the carbon needed and to reverse global warming

-“Every year on New Years Day I write down my annual electric meter reading, chart the milage of whatever vehicles I used, including buses, trains and airplanes, and also quantify my use of propane gas, firewood, etc. From that I determine how many trees I need to plant in the coming year to offset the climate impact of my lifestyle.”
-Albert Bates, Author and Director of the Ecovillage Training Center at The Farm in Tennessee writes, “There are a few promising signs that something can be done to reverse the effects of three centuries of oil and coal addiction.
+“Every year on New Years Day I write down my annual electric meter reading, chart the milage of whatever vehicles I used, including buses, trains and aeroplanes, and also quantify my use of propane gas, firewood, etc. From that, I determine how many trees I need to plant in the coming year to offset the climate impact of my lifestyle.”
+Albert Bates, author and Director of the Ecovillage Training Center at The Farm in Tennessee writes, “There are a few promising signs that something can be done to reverse the effects of three centuries of oil and coal addiction.
 The forests of North America remain a net carbon sink, but when land goes from forest to farm, it generates a huge spike in atmospheric carbon.
 In Mexico, which is losing more than 5000 km2 of forest every year, logging, fires and soil degradation account for 42% of the country’s estimated annual emissions of carbon.
-In addition to the carbon lost from trees, soils lose 25-31% of their initial carbon (to a depth of 1 m) when plowed, irrigated and cultivated.”
+In addition to the carbon lost from trees, soils lose 25-31% of their initial carbon (to a depth of 1 m) when ploughed, irrigated and cultivated.”
 “In the US, croplands increased from about 2500 km2 in 1700 to 2,360,000 km2 in 1990 (although nearly all of that occurred before 1920).
 Between 1938 and 2002 the US gained 123 million acres of forest from farm abandonment while losing 150 million acres to logging.
 This trend, net marginal loss, continues today in the US and Canada, in contrast to Mexico which is rapidly destroying its forests, and not re-growing them anywhere.”
 “The net sink effect of a recovering forest is variable but the average for Eastern deciduous successional forest is two metric tons per hectare.
 Forests are like scrub brushes.
 They absorb CO2 from the air, transform it to O2 with the magic of photosynthesis, and sequester the C in lignin and cellulose.
 They also transfer it deep into the ground through their roots and the soil food web.”
 “We, the humans, might be able, under optimal conditions, to get up to sequestering as much as 1 gigaton of carbon (petagram C or PgC) annually by switching to “carbon farming:” holistic management; compost teas; keyline; and organic no-till.
-Biochar’s full potential is estimated at 4 to 10 PgC per year, if the world were to widely employ biomass-to-energy pyrolysis reactors.
+Biochar’s full potential is estimated at 4 to 10 PgC per year if the world were to widely employ biomass-to-energy pyrolysis reactors.
 But even that is not likely to be good enough.
 Tree planting is our best bet.
 And so I started calculating my annual carbon footprint and planting trees to offset it.”

 My personal forest part 2

-In this BlogPost Albert goes on to tell us what he has done to offset his carbon footprint and how successful it has been.
+In this BlogPost, Albert goes on to tell us what he has done to offset his carbon footprint and how successful it has been.
 “In the 1990s I introduced many bamboo stands, along the swales and in “canebreaks” where creeks would overflow in high water.
 I put in a half-dozen varieties in discrete patches, spread over about 20 acres.
 These have multiplied so quickly that they alone more than offset all the annual carbon consumption at Global Village Institute, including the Ecovillage Training Center and all its employees, visitors and volunteers, and all my annual travel around the world giving courses and workshops.
-Counting sequestration both above and below ground, 10 acres of bamboo locks up 63.5 tC/yr (metric tons carbon per year).”
+Counting sequestration both above and below ground, 10 acres of bamboo lock up 63.5 tC/yr (metric tons carbon per year).”
 “I also planted fruit trees, berry bushes, and cactus, as well as the tried-and-true local trees.
 My planting method relies heavily on natural regeneration, followed by selection for desirable traits.
 Because of the poor highland soil in our region, cedars are a common pioneer species.
 Tulip poplar and black locust (Robinia pseudoacacia) are also common.
 Most disturbed ecosystems will revert to woodland through natural succession if left un-grazed and un-mowed.
 I have been planting at densities of about 100 trees per acre, but those densities will increase substantially as the forest fills itself in.
-I imagine 400-1000 trees per acre to be more typical at climax, plus a wide range of understory plants.”
+I imagine 400-1000 trees per acre to be more typical at the climax, plus a wide range of understory plants.”
 “Studies aggregated by the U.S. National Oceanic and Atmospheric Administration suggest that 400 trees (one acre at maturity) would structurally absorb 2.6 tons of carbon per year.
 Our 30 acres are now at about 5% of the eventual biomass density, so they are sequestering 3.9 tC/yr.
-At maturity they would sequester 78 tC/yr.
-So, at this point in time my tree plantings are not covering my footprints, although my bamboo plantings are, and I am also neglecting to mention my experiments with algae in constructed wetlands.
+At maturity, they would sequester 78 tC/yr.
+So, at this point in time, my tree plantings are not covering my footprints, although my bamboo plantings are, and I am also neglecting to mention my experiments with algae in constructed wetlands.
 Algae and bamboo are the number one and number two fastest photosynthesizing plants we know of.”

 Believing in Zanzibar resilient landscapes for resilient communities

 Imagine if Zanzibar found the solution to climate change.
 Imagine if Zanzibar wasn’t the victim but provided the world with viable ways for communities to adapt.
 Community Forests Pemba (CFP) and Community Forests International (CFI) believe that Zanzibaris can innovate the solutions to the world’s greatest environmental challenges.
 Over the past few years, CFP and CFI have been piloting new technologies.
 Over 1,000,000 trees have been planted through community-driven projects.
-32 hectares of agroforestry have been planted, Some of the species grown include casuarina, acacia, black mahogany, neem, teak, indian almond, moringa, tamarind, afzelia, mango, rose apple, guava, cinnamon, rumbutam, durian, avocado, citrus jackfruit and cloves.
-Eight rural energy systems have been built using solar power and 554 fuel efficient cookstoves have been made.
+32 hectares of agroforestry have been planted, Some of the species grown include casuarina, acacia, black mahogany, neem, teak, Indian almond, moringa, tamarind, afzelia, mango, rose apple, guava, cinnamon, rumbutam, durian, avocado, citrus jackfruit and cloves.
+Eight rural energy systems have been built using solar power and 554 fuel-efficient cookstoves have been made.
 Rural communities are building their homes from earth blocks and using bees to pollinate their kitchen gardens.
 Community Forests Pemba is building a Rural Innovation Campus in Minyenyeni, Wete, Pemba, Already, successful trainings in cooking stove production and compressed stabilized earth-block production have been held There is also a beekeeping apiary constructed on the site, as well as farm demonstration plots.
 CFP will invite individuals from different countries around the world to come to the Rural Innovation Campus, learn about their work in Zanzibar and then return to their own country in order to adapt CFP-style change in order to serve their own community needs.
 Read here for more on Community Forests Pemba’s efforts at Reforestation for Adaptation

 A community of ideas